couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ## Part 6: Build Your RAG System (10 minutes)

 This is the culmination of everything!
-You'll combine vector search with OpenAI chat to create a RAG system.
+You'll combine vector search with LLM (OpenAI or Gemini) chat to create a RAG system.
 When someone asks a question, you'll search your knowledge base, add relevant context to the prompt, and get accurate, informed responses.

 ### Step 6.1: Wrap it up in a RAG function

 You will create a new Couchbase Shell/Nushell function that wraps up the search and ask part.
-Create a new file named **rag.nu** with the following content in the same folder as the cbsh application:
+Create a new file named `rag.nu` with the following content:

 ```nushell